Vyral/base-template/_posts/2018-06-26-which-should-you-choose-condo-townhome-or-single-family-home.md

 {% include pullquote.html %}

-However, **it is important to remember that there is a price to pay for having the convenience of living in a townhome or a condo.** Monthly homeowners association (or HOA) fees can range from several hundred dollars to over a thousand dollars depending on the complex here in Southern California.
+However, **it is important to remember that there is a price to pay for having the convenience of living in a townhome or a condo.** Monthly homeowner's association (or HOA) fees can range from several hundred dollars to over a thousand dollars depending on the complex here in Southern California.
 And you will want to verify what amenities you are getting for that amount.&nbsp;

 Depending on the price of the HOA fees, you may be better off applying that money toward a monthly mortgage payment and purchasing a single-family home instead.&nbsp;